Aminocd/passencrypt/README.md

 	b) If you do not have local or secure remote access to a browser running on the machine where the web server is running, follow these steps to install the demo app:

 		i.
-Run install-tables.php from a browser on any machine.
+Run [your-domain]/install-tables.php from a browser on any machine.
 This will create the MySQL tables.

 		ii.
 On your local machine, open with a browser: